Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Discussion

 Recreating radio relics in numerical simulations is often done by modeling the kinetic energy flux, which is proportional to the collision velocity of the subclusters.
-We tested three methods to approximate the collision velocity of MACS1752: \begin{itemize} \item We ran MCMAC \citep{2013dawson} with the parameters given in Table \ref{table:mcmac}.
-MCMAC samples the posterior distribution of a binary head-on collision of NFW halos.
-We supplied our mass estimates and subcluster separation as input parameters and constrained the merger to be within 30 degrees of the sky \citep{2019bgolovich, 2019wittman}.
-The top panel of Figure \ref{fig:mcmac} displays the 3D velocity (v$_{3d}$) and time since collision (TSC) of MCMAC for 200000 samples.
-We note that the velocity (TSC) found from MCMAC is expected to be biased lower (higher) than the true collision velocity (TSC) because the halos are released from their current separation and given an initial relative velocity between zero and the free-fall velocity.
-MCMAC found the time since TSC to be $0.89^{+0.16}_{-0.25}$ Gyrs. \cite{2019wittman} explained that the head-on collision assumption in MCMAC leads to higher TSC values because it forces a radial component into the merger rather than having a nonzero pericenter distance.
+We tested three methods to approximate the collision velocity of MACS1752. \edit2{Each method also provides an estimate of the TSC.}

+\begin{itemize} \item We ran the Monte Carlo Merging Analysis Code \citep[MCMAC,][]{2013dawson} with the parameters given in Table \ref{table:mcmac}.
+MCMAC samples the posterior distribution of a binary, head-on collision of NFW halos with all viewing angles equally sampled.
+We constrained the samples to only those merging within 30 degrees of the sky \citep{2019bgolovich, 2019wittman}. \edit2{The top row of Figure \ref{fig:phase} shows the MCMAC posterior distributions of the projected shock distance (left), TSC (middle), and collision velocity (right, $V_{3D}$).
+Posteriors are shown as blue for the outgoing phase (between first pericenter and first apocenter) and orange for the returning phase (after first apocenter).
+The distance to the radio relic from the barycenter of the system is marked with a vertical black line and the uncertainty is encapsulated in the grey, dashed vertical line.
+Utilizing the constraining power of the observed radio relic position, we find that the system has a \mytilde24\% greater probability of being in the outgoing phase.
+The TSC and collision velocity of the outgoing phase are $0.9\pm0.1$ Gyrs and $2233^{+143}_{-130}$ km s$^{-1}$. } We note that the velocity (TSC) from MCMAC is expected to be biased lower (higher) than the true collision velocity (TSC) because the halos are released from their current separation and given an initial relative velocity between zero and the free-fall velocity. \cite{2019wittman} explained that the head-on collision assumption in MCMAC leads to a TSC overestimation because it forces a radial component into the merger rather than having a nonzero pericenter distance.
 This in turn increases the 3D separation of the subclusters and the TSC.